uri-tech/nimble-opti-adapter/README.md

 </p>

 nimble-opti-adapter is a Kubernetes operator that automates certificate renewal management when using ingress with the annotation `cert-manager.io/cluster-issuer` for services that require TLS communication.
 This operator is designed to work seamlessly with the NGINX ingress controller, efficiently handling the `nginx.ingress.kubernetes.io/backend-protocol: HTTPS` annotation.

+## ⚙️ Operator Workflow

+The operator monitors the creation and modification of both CustomResourceDefinitions (CRDs) of kind `NimbleOptiAdapter` and Ingress resources.
+The following is a detailed overview of the operator's behavior:

+1. If a CRD of kind `nimble-opti-adapter` is created or modified, the operator currently performs no action.

+2. When an Ingress resource is created or modified, the operator's controller checks for the presence of the `nimble.opti.adapter/enabled: "true"` label:

+   - If the label does not exist, the operator takes no action.
+   - If the label exists, the operator checks for the presence of a `NimbleOptiAdapter` CRD in the same namespace:
+     - If the CRD does not exist, the operator creates a new `NimbleOptiAdapter` CRD with default values and proceeds as if the CRD already existed.
+     - If the CRD exists, the operator checks if any path in `spec.rules[].http.paths[].path` contains `.well-known/acme-challenge`.
+If so, the operator initiates the certificate renewal process for the Ingress resource.

+3. Once a day, the operator checks all Ingress resources with the label `nimble.opti.adapter/enabled: "true"` and associated `NimbleOptiAdapter` CRD resource in the same namespace:

+   - If there is no match, the operator takes no action.
+   - If there is a match, the operator checks if the Secret name specified in `spec.tls[].secretName` exists for each tls[], retrieves the Secret, and calculates the time remaining until the certificate expires:
+     - If the certificate expires in equal or fewer days than the `CertificateRenewalThreshold` specified in the `NimbleOptiAdapter` resource in the same namespace, the operator initiates the certificate renewal process.
+     - If the certificate expires in more days than the `CertificateRenewalThreshold` specified in the `NimbleOptiAdapter` resource in the same namespace, the operator checks if any path in `spec.rules[].http.paths[].path` contains `.well-known/acme-challenge`:
+       - If there is no match, the operator takes no action.
+       - If there is a match, the operator initiates the certificate renewal process.

+4. Certificate renewal process:
+   - Remove the `nginx.ingress.kubernetes.io/backend-protocol: HTTPS` annotation from the Ingress resource.
+   - Start a timer and wait until either there is no `spec.rules[].http.paths[].path` containing `.well-known/acme-challenge`, or the `AnnotationRemovalDelay` time specified in the `NimbleOptiAdapter` CRD resource has passed.
+   - Re-add the annotation `nginx.ingress.kubernetes.io/backend-protocol: HTTPS` to the Ingress resource.

 <!-- ![nimble-opti-adapter Diagram](diagram.png) -->